Upstatement/ups-editorial-wp-plugin/README.md

 ## Local Development

-The Github repository includes a docker setup that will allow you to run a basic WordPress installation with the Upstatement Editorial plugin installed.
-You'll need to ensure that you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed on your machine first.
+To make changes to this plugin, you can download this repository and add it to the `plugins/` directory of any running WordPress instance.
+You'll also need to perform some setup steps to ensure that you have all the built dependencies:

 To start working locally, you'll need the following things on your machine: